 The launch auto sequence starts at T- 10 minutes following a go/no-go poll.
 The vehicle switches to internal power at T- 1 minute and 30 seconds.

 Two seconds before launch, the nine E2 engines on the first stage ignite.
-At T0, the rocket lifts off, flying south from Kodiak toward an 87.3-degree inclination orbit at an altitude of 250 km by 360 km.
+At T0, the rocket lifts off, planning to fly south from Kodiak toward an 87.3-degree inclination orbit at an altitude of 250 km by 360 km.
 However, according to ABL, “After liftoff, RS1 experienced an anomaly and shut down prematurely.”

-The two fairing halves, which protect the payload during launch, will then separate at T+ 3 minutes and 14 seconds, exposing the payload to the vacuum of space for the first time.
+The two fairing halves, which protect the payload during launch, would then separate at T+ 3 minutes and 14 seconds, exposing the payload to the vacuum of space for the first time.

-The second stage will burn for seven minutes until second engine cutoff (SECO), at T+ 9 minutes and 46 seconds.
-The first payload will nominally deploy into orbit at T+ 12 minutes and 31 seconds, followed by the second deployment at T= 14 minutes and 10 seconds.
+The second stage would burn for seven minutes until second engine cutoff (SECO), at T+ 9 minutes and 46 seconds.
+The first payload would nominally deploy into orbit at T+ 12 minutes and 31 seconds, followed by the second deployment at T= 14 minutes and 10 seconds.

 The RS1 launch vehicle is a two-stage rocket, with the first stage powered by nine E2 sea-level engines, and the second stage powered by a vacuum-optimized E2 engine.
 With a core diameter of six feet (1.8 m) and 88 feet tall when fully integrated, it stands just seven feet (2.2 m) shorter than Firefly Aerospace’s Alpha launch vehicle.